« View All Posts

 You can not only waste valuable working hours if you don’t plan your routes and where you’re staying each night, but you can waste money on fuel.
 If you have to drive outside your route for construction you didn’t plan for or because you can’t find a place to park for the night, you’ll be spending money on extra fuel.

-As long as your truck is running, you should be working.
-Don’t schedule your maintenance time during your hours of service (HOS).
+Don’t schedule your maintenance time during your Hours of Service (HOS).
 Get repairs taken care of during downtime.

 Take Care of Preventative Maintenance